 - Contact Aspire Indiana‘s Housing & Unemployment Hotline at 877-531-3236.

 - Dial 2-1-1 to connect with an Indiana 2-1-1 navigator who can help you find the resources you need 24 hours a day, seven days a week.

-- Indiana has paused eviction proceedings through at least July 1.
+- Indiana has paused eviction proceedings through July 31, 2020.
 State courts will not process eviction filings during the current emergency.